 10 Best AI Apps Of 2020

 Artificial Intelligence (AI) is taking the world by storm.
-This exciting technology an enormous range of applications in many industries.
-Businesses across several industry verticals have taken to AI, whether to reach out to more customers or to improve their operations.
+This exciting technology has an enormous range of applications that will revolutionize the world as we know it.

 Artificial Intelligence (AI): A brief introduction